 What Is The Most Reliable 250F Dirt Bike?

-A very common question asked by new riders or people that have never owned a 250 four-stroke motocross machine.
-First of all, it depends on what year dirt bike you are looking at.
-250F’s rapidly changed from the first years until now, and many of them had problems that needed to be solved.
+First of all, it depends on what year the dirt bike you are looking at is, the 250F’s rapidly changed from the first years until now, and some of them had problems that needed to be solved.

 Although the manufacturer’s had problems with their high-performance quarter-liter four-strokes, Yamaha pretty much had it figured out from the beginning.
 They were the first to come out with a 250cc 4-stroke motocross bike (YZ250F) in 2001, which is 3 years before any other manufacturer’s got on the band-wagon.